 Articles and Bylaws of SIPTA

-The SIPTA Society was created in 2002 with the aim of promoting research on imprecise probability.
+The SIPTA Society was created in 2002 with the aim of promoting research on imprecise probabilities.
 The following articles and bylaws, approved by the Constituting and General Meetings of the Society, outline the directives for the daily affairs of the society.

 A not-for-profit organisation